pas/pattern-recognition-2018-purple/02_a - SVM/README.md

 # Project 2a

+### VALIDATION - LAST TASK

+The code has been slightly altered in order to accomodate the new file format without the labels.
+The code was extended as to be able to run both formats.

+Inside the validation folder the mnist_validation dataset can be found.
+The program will print all preditctions to standard output and additionally to a file also found in the folder "validation" in following format:

+{{ row_id }}: {{ predicted_class }}

+row_id [0..9999]
+number [0..9]

+Short summary of occurences of numbers:
+{0: 988, 1: 1145, 2: 1038, 3: 1008, 4: 987, 5: 886, 6: 954, 7: 1026, 8: 972, 9: 996}

 ## How to run

 You can open source file to modify parameters cross_validation and svm kernels.
 If cross validation is enabled,